-What is the Canadian Diabetes Association’s position on diabetes self-care in public places?
+What is Diabetes Canada’s position on diabetes self-care in public places?

 When in public places, people with diabetes must be allowed to do what is necessary to prevent or treat hypoglycemia and hyperglycemia, including: